Kalighat painting: Non-religious themes

-Representation of Women
+Representation of women

 Kalighat paintings became an active medium of subversion through which the artists depicted what they observed.
-The figure of Kali, which was most largely drawn in these paintings, suggests the "image of a woman who is imagined, unreal and beastlike".
+The figure of Kali, the most widely drawn in these paintings, suggests the "image of a woman who is imagined, unreal and beastlike".
 If these artists were capable of painting beasts in such mutated anthropomorphic forms, therefore, the representation of Babus and Bibis could be interpreted as a shift from the unreal to the real, where the Babu stands for the "beastly characteristics" while the Bibi is similar to Kali, the "deviant, yet powerful beastlike goddess".
 Therefore, the patuas who produced images of deities in the pre-colonial times, were now "subverting his expression" by painting Babu and Bibi figures.
-Anuja Mukherjee notes: "Bibi sometimes being a wife or a prostitute who was aggressively sexual, dominating and most importantly deviant matches the profile of the image of a deity [Kali] who facilitated the formation of the Kalighat style of paintings."Nineteenth century Bengal saw the status of women being questioned, as women's education occupied the space of public discussion and elite women were being provided the access to education, changing their status from mahila to bhadramahila.
+Anuja Mukherjee notes: "Bibi sometimes being a wife or a prostitute who was aggressively sexual, dominating and most importantly deviant matches the profile of the image of a deity [Kali] who facilitated the formation of the Kalighat style of paintings."

+Nineteenth century Bengal saw the status of women being questioned, as women's education occupied the space of public discussion and elite women managed to access education, changing their status from mahila to bhadramahila.
 The patua responded to these changes, and through his pat brought out the several contradictions of this project of an elite nationalism.
-One of the reasons why Kalighat school faced negative sensationalism was because the "new woman", who was educated and supposed to fit into the social shapes, didn't live up to her image in these paintings.
+One of the reasons the Kalighat school faced negative sensationalism was because the "new woman", educated and supposed to fit into the social norms, didn't live up to her image in these paintings.

-Mukherjee explains how the patua created "marked differences" in the representation of the prostitute and the wife.
-Therefore, the folk artists were simultaneously portraying the metropolitan women being subjected to such changes, while similar expectations were being imposed on the patua, so as not to let his spatial settings interfere with his work despite the change in his location.
-The Babu and the Bibi figures would become recurring tropes in these paintings, to the extent that they would serve journalistic purposes such as in the Elokeshi scandal.
+Mukherjee explains how the patua created "marked differences" in their representations of prostitutes and wives.
+Therefore, the folk artists were simultaneously portraying the metropolitan women subjected to these changes, while similar expectations were being imposed on the patua, not to let his surroundings interfere with his work despite the change in them.
+The Babu and Bibi figures became recurring tropes in these paintings, to the extent that they served journalistic purposes such as in the Elokeshi scandal.
 Here, Mukherjee makes an interesting observation, establishing the subversion achieved by the patuas through the figure of the Babus and Bibis, and the eventual decline of the school, she says: "When we think of how an art form died out, it is essential to realise the fluidity of an entire form practiced by at least a few hundred must have struck a chord that had to be silenced eventually but entirely".
-The Kalighat paintings became the platform through which the artists portrayed his self, the other and the contradictions that the self and the other inhabited, and all this was achieved through the language of folk art, as is represented in the Babu-Bibi paintings.
+The Kalighat paintings became the platform through which the artists portrayed his self, the other and the contradictions that the self and the other inhabited, and all this was achieved through the language of folk art, represented in the Babu-Bibi paintings.